 - Building a strong support group can help kids manage the ups and downs in their life

-- Forming friendships improves communication skills, enhances a child’s understanding of empathy and improves their self-esteem
+- Forming friendships improves communication skills, enhances a child’s understanding of empathy, and improves their self-esteem

 - Having a buddy to share experiences with makes children happy, which as parents is all that we want for our little ones

-When it comes to friendships, there are two things parents should keep in mind.
+When it comes to friendships, there are two things parents should keep in mind…

 The more interactions and experiences kids have, the better.
 And exposing your children to many different friend groups helps you achieve this.
-Different friend groups could be categized by school friends, soccer friends, dance friends, neighbourhood friends, faith friends, cousins, etc.
+Different friend groups could be categized by school friends, sports friends, dance friends, neighbourhood friends, faith friends, cousins, etc.

 Being a part of these multiple friend groups encourages kids to have and practice different roles, depending on the group that they are in.
-For example, at school, your child may be the funny one amongst their friends – but at hockey, they may be quieter and more reserved.
+For example, at school, your child may be the funny one amongst their friends.
+But at hockey, they may be quieter and more reserved.
 This helps your child see themselves in different roles and helps create resiliency and adaptability.

 If we want to encourage our kids to become friends with multiple people and groups, we need to support them by ensuring that they have the opportunities and skills to make new friends.
 Although the temperament a child is born with can make it easier (or more difficult) for them to put themselves out there, parents need to teach their kids the skill of “networking” or meeting others, especially those people outside of their immediate network.

-How to help your child make friends
+How to help your child make friends…

-Teach your kids to be welcoming by encouraging them to make eye contact, greet people with a hello and properly introduce themselves – and the best way to teach this is to model it.
+Encourage your children to make eye contact, greet people with a hello, and properly introduce themselves.
+The best way to teach this is to model it.

-Teach your kids to get involved in a group by making a suggestion of how they can naturally insert themselves without asking for permission.
+Make a suggestion of how they can naturally insert themselves without asking for permission.
 For example, encourage your kid to suggest “Looks like the blue team is short a person, I’ll join them!” instead of “Can I play soccer with you?”
 Practice this with your child at the park when you’re around so it’s rehearsed and they become comfortable doing it on their own.

 At school drop-off, you can suggest your child ask a specific child what TV show they like to watch or what sport they like to play.
 By asking something specific, your child will get a response from the other child which can turn into a conversation.
 Follow up after school and ask your child what they found out – this helps keep the friend top of mind.

-Learn some names of the children in your child’s class or sports team and ask questions about these specific children at home.
+Ask questions about classmates and teammates at home.
 This helps create familiarity and confidence for your child which will translate into them feeling comfortable talking with these specific kids when they are together.